Stomach cancer

 SPECIALIST.
 GASTROINTESTINAL CANCER AREA

-Stomach cancer is caused by the uncontrolled growth of one of its inner layer cells, progressively forming a mass or ulceration.
-When a gastric ulcer is detected, biopsies must be performed to determine whether it has malignant transformation or not.
+Stomach cancer is cancer that is caused by the uncontrolled growth of cells in the inner lining of the stomach, forming a mass or ulcer.
+Stomach cancer, or stomach cancer, is a tumour with a high mortality rate.
+For this reason, when a gastric ulcer is detected, a biopsy must be performed to determine whether or not it has malignant transformation.

-Stomach cancer is twice as frequent in men as in women and has a certain hereditary component that allows preventive measures to be taken.
+Stomach cancer is twice as common in men as in women and has a certain hereditary component that allows preventive measures to be taken.

 A PERSONALIZED MEDICINE